Duodenal Switch Surgery

 What Is Duodenal Switch Surgery?

 Duodenal switch surgery is a laparoscopic weight loss procedure that combines two techniques in one, with the goal of making the stomach smaller and rerouting the intestines.
 Together, these two components prove to be an effective way to lose weight and improve health issues caused by being overweight.
-The two techniques used to complete duodenal switch surgery include:

 What Conditions Does the Surgery Treat?